What Really Happens in Bali

 What Really Happens in Bali is a documentary television series that airs on the Seven Network on Monday nights at 9:00pm.

 Show details

 The show premiered on Tuesday, 27 May at 8:45pm, however after three episodes, the show was moved to Mondays at 9:00pm, replacing Revenge, its third series having wrapped up broadcasting on Seven the previous Monday.

 A spin-off of the series, What Really Happens in Thailand, filmed in Thailand premiered in September 2015.

 A second spin-off premiered in 2016, titled What Really Happens on the Gold Coast.

 Synopsis

-The documentary television series gives viewers unprecedented access into Bali, including various holiday spots and the infamous Kerobokan Prison, where the Bali Nine are currently incarcerated.
+The documentary television series gives viewers unprecedented access to Bali, including various holiday spots and the infamous Kerobokan Prison, where the Bali Nine are currently incarcerated.